 Never sewn, or it's been a while?
-In this course you will learn basic to intermediate sewing skills necessary to successfully create your own designed sewing projects and construct projects like relaxed fitting shorts, pants, T-shirts, hoodies, vests, simple dresses or skirts.
+In this course you will learn basic to intermediate sewing skills necessary to successfully create your own designed sewing projects and construct projects like simple shirts, pants, dresses, skirts, hoodies or T-shirts.
 You will also examine elements of design, a range of textiles and their uses.
 For those of you who have completed Textiles 10, you will learn how to create story boards plus expand your skill sets by choosing projects of interest that challenge your ability.
 You will learn a variety of tailoring and fitting techniques and how to make changes to commercial patterns.
 You will also explore designing for life cycles and examine how global and community issues related to the production and consumption of textiles may impact those designs.